Compassionate, Tenacious Charlotte, North Carolina Divorce Attorneys

 An absolute divorce in North Carolina completely dissolves the marriage but may not address such issues as property division, alimony, child custody, and child support.
 This is why having an experienced family law attorney is essential.
 Contrary to many people’s belief that all divorces go to trial, most in North Carolina are settled.
 At Sodoma Law, we work with our clients to determine whether litigation or alternative dispute resolution techniques such as Collaborative Family Law are the best means of resolving the issues in their divorce.

 At Sodoma Law, we recognize that divorce is not just a legal process, but an emotional and financial one, too.
 Divorce doesn’t just affect the couple, but their children and families as well.
 We know that there is a lot going on for our clients, and that each of their stories is unique.
 In order to give each of our clients what they need, we do things a little differently from most other firms.

 We handle a broad spectrum of North Carolina divorce cases, from short-term marriages to complex cases with contested custody and multimillion dollar marital estates.
 However, we do not take every case that comes through our doors; we will only work with a client if we feel that we are a good fit for their needs.
 We deliberately keep our caseloads lower than those of other firms so that we can offer more personalized attention and better response times.

 If you are contemplating divorce, or have been served with a divorce complaint, we are ready to answer your questions, address your concerns, and help you to make a plan for the future.
-The family law and divorce attorneys at Sodoma Law work with clients in Charlotte, Mecklenburg County, and throughout Western North Carolina.
+The family law attorneys at Sodoma Law work with clients in Charlotte, Mecklenburg County, and throughout Western North Carolina.
+We also serve the Rock Hill SC area.
 We look forward to serving you and your family.
 Contact Us for more information.